rwhitcroft/dnschan/README.md

 dnschan
 =======

 This is a trojan that runs over DNS.
-Its main goal is to provide a low-and-slow staging ground for a more advanced remote access trojan.

 You can:
 - handle multiple agents